 Streaming Engagement

-• Nearly 30% of internet users consume streaming content worldwide as of 2025.
-The consumption of hours converts to over 9.35 billion in live streaming alone for the second quarter of the year.
+- Nearly 30% of internet users consume streaming content worldwide as of 2024.
+Hours of consumption converts to over 8.5 billion in live streaming alone for the second quarter of the year.
 This marks a 10% increase every year.

 Platform Dominance

-• Twitch had gained the leading position for live streaming technology in the first quarter of 2025 with over approximately 9.35 billion hours of engagement.
+- Twitch had gained the leading position for live streaming technology in the first quarter of 2024 with over 3 billion hours of engagement.

 Audience Demographics